-Doing research on Clan Bain in Dingwall, Ross and Cromarty, Scotland, I came across the marriage record of my third great-grandparents, John Bain and Anne Kemp, in the old registers of Dingwall parish.
+Doing research on Clan Bain in Dingwall, Ross and Cromarty, Scotland, I came across the marriage record of John Bain and Anne Kemp, in the old registers of Dingwall parish.
 The two were married on November 30, 1805, and the handwritten record identifies Anne as “daughter to John Kemp in Gallowhill.”
 But where was Gallowhill, or, as I later learned to write it, Gallow Hill?

 In order to understand Gallow Hill, one needs to know a bit about the town of Dingwall.
 It was the poet Robert Southey who, while in Dingwall in 1819, indicated to the engineer Thomas Telford that Dingwall reminded him “in its name of the Icelandic capital Thingvalla.”
 Archaeological research has proven Southey’s instinct to be true: Dingwall has Norse origins.

 To be specific, the name Dingwall derives from the Norse Þingvöllr, which means field, or meeting place, of the thing.
 The thing (sometimes spelled Þing) was the Norse representative assembly where political decisions were made and legal disputes settled.
 Other places in Scandinavian-controlled areas with similar names are Tynwald on the Isle of Man, Tingwall on Orkney, Tingwall on Shetland, Thingwall on the Wirral Peninsula, Þingvellir in Iceland, Tingwalla in Sweden, and Tingvoll in Norway.